Paul Pattison

+Paul Pattison is a makeup artist.

+Biography

-Paul Pattison is an Oscar-winning makeup artist who was a member of the Academy of Television Arts & Sciences.
-He, along with Lois Burwell and Peter Frampton, won at the 68th Academy Awards in 1995 for Best Makeup for the film Braveheart.
+Pattison, along with Lois Burwell and Peter Frampton, won at the 68th Academy Awards in 1995 for Best Makeup for the film Braveheart.
 He also won the BAFTA award for his work on Braveheart in 1996.
 In 2004 and 2012 he was a nominee for the Primetime Emmy Award for his work on Ike: Countdown to D-Day and Hemingway & Gellhorn.
 His work on Hemingway & Gellhorn also won the Online Film & Television Association award.
 Paul won the APDG and AACTA Awards for his work on Mad Max: Fury Road in 2015 and Lambs of God in 2019.
 He is also known for his work on The Cave.
+He was a member of the Academy of Television Arts & Sciences.